dotCMS/core/hotfix_tracking.md

 19. https://github.com/dotCMS/core/issues/24395 : Remove issuer check from JWT API keys #24395
 20. https://github.com/dotCMS/core/issues/24436 : Task05380ChangeContainerPathToAbsolute repeating site if container was added several times
 21. https://github.com/dotCMS/core/issues/24441 : Unable to copy a folder when the folder contains a page that has two versions live and draft #24441
+22. https://github.com/dotCMS/core/issues/24245 : Publishing contentlet takes a long time when there are many locales/relationships #24245